Skip to Content

 If your service depends on other services (like a database), add the dependsOn key:

-For simple dependencies without conditions, you can use the shorter format:
+For simple dependencies without conditions, you can use the shorter array format:

 Other configuration options